About Dirty Sundays

 I'd also like to thank everyone who's helping and supporting me with finding or giving me informations, parts, bikes, jerseys, race numbers etc. as well as everyone who's stoked and interested about the history and the bikes I restore.

-I'm excited to share the news that part of our collection will be on permanent display at the Wheelhouse in Nevada City, CA and currently 3 bikes will be on display at the MTB Hall of Fame in Fairfax, CA.
+I'm excited to share the news that 3 bikes of my collection will be on permanent display at the MTB Hall of Fame in Fairfax, CA.